Strategic Internationalisation

 Internationalisation 2.0 - promoting international cooperation

-The HNEE internationalisation strategy was also updated as part of the project and adopted by the Senate in November 2023.
+The HNEE internationalisation strategy was also updated as part of the project and was adopted by the Senate in November 2023.

 eine große Menschengruppe posiert für ein Gruppenfoto.